 Upon impact, the discs might be subjected to a tremendous and sudden force exerted by the collision, causing the discs to bulge or rupture (herniate), putting pressure on surrounding nerve tissue or even the spinal cord itself.
 This can cause excruciating pain and requires advanced medical treatment – often surgery – to fix.

 While the cervical spine may be the most “at-risk” portion of the spine in a T-Bone accident, the rest of the spine is at risk as well.
-T-Bone accidents can cause permanent injuries and damage to any part of the spine, which is why it’s important to have your entire spine examined if you’ve been involved in a wreck.
+T-bone car accident injuries can cause permanent damage to any part of the spine, which is why it’s important to have your entire spine examined if you’ve been involved in a wreck.

 The best-case scenario, always, is that you walk away uninjured.
 However, spinal injuries often take several days to fully manifest.
 It’s important that you don’t shrug off minor, initial symptoms.
 If you’re feeling pain anywhere in your spine in the hours, days or weeks following a wreck, go see a doctor immediately.